-Do I have to have a Working With Children Check?
+Do I need a Working With Children Check?

 Yes!
 This one is a non-negotiable for all Variety Motoring Event entrants.
 No WWCC, no entry.
 And we will be checking.
 Both in the lead up and on the event, where you must carry the card with you at all times.
-If you haven’t already got a WWCC, don’t stress.
+If you haven’t already got a WWCC, it can be completed, however, please don’t delay as the do take a minimum of 6 weeks to process.
 Applications are free and easy to process online here.

 How do I fundraise?